rungalileo/docs-official/.github/templates/template-metric.md

   lowLabel="Poor"
   midLabel="Fair"
   highLabel="Excellent"
-  lowDescription="Indicates significant issues that need immediate attention" midDescription="Shows room for improvement but meets basic requirements" highDescription="Demonstrates excellent performance and best practices" />
+  lowDescription="Assistant failed to make any progress toward user goals" midDescription="Assistant made some progress but didn't fully address the user's needs" highDescription="Assistant successfully advanced user goals with clear progress" />

 ### What different scores mean:

+{Update below with what different scores}

 - **0.0 - 0.3 (Poor):** {Explain what poor scores indicate and common causes}
 - **0.4 - 0.7 (Fair):** {Explain what fair scores indicate and areas for improvement}